-- If you contact us, we may keep a record of that correspondence.
-Telephone calls are also recorded for monitoring and training purposes.
+If you contact Us, We may keep a record of that correspondence.
+Telephone calls are also recorded for monitoring, training purposes and our mutual protection.

-The provision of your name, address and date of birth, as well as other personal data is required from you to enable us to fulfil our regulatory and legal obligations.
-We will inform you at the point of collecting information from you, whether you are required to provide the information to us.
+The provision of your name, address and date of birth, as well as certain other personal data that we will notify you of from time to time, is required from you to enable Us to advise you and to fulfil our regulatory and legal obligations.
+We will inform you at the point of collecting information from you, whether you are required to provide the information to Us.

 USES MADE OF YOUR INFORMATION

-In addition to the above uses, we may use your information to notify you about goods or services which may be of interest to you.
-Where we do this, we will contact you by electronic means (e-mail or SMS) only if you have consented to such communication.
-If you do not want us to use your data in this way please either (i) tick the relevant box situated on your service charter on which we collect your data; (ii) unsubscribe from our electronic communications using the method indicated in the relevant communication; or (iii) inform us at any time by contacting us at the contact details set out below.
+In addition to the above uses We may use your information to notify you about goods or services which may be of interest to you.
+If you do not want Us to use your data in this way please either (i) tick the relevant box situated on your service charter on which We collect your data; (ii) unsubscribe from our electronic communications using the method indicated in the relevant communication; or (iii) inform Us at any time by contacting Us at the contact details set out below.